ros-industrial/ros2_i_training/slides/Basics/source/Cheat_sheet_concise.md

 ###### ROS 2 package installation syntax:
 `sudo apt install ros-foxy-<pkg_name>`

-###### Basic ROS2 command structure:
+###### Basic ROS 2 command structure:
 `ros2 <main_command> <sub_command> [--options] <list_of_arguments>`

 Remember, you can use double `[tab][tab]` completion to find list of available options and `-h` to get some help text at any point.

-Every ROS2 command and sub-command has a list of options that you can use to modify its behavior.
+Every ROS 2 command and sub-command has a list of options that you can use to modify its behavior.
 The list of options can be seen with `-h` and included as desired.

 You can use `| grep <string>` to filter results using a string.

 ## Commonly used commands
-Sourcing ROS2:
+Sourcing ROS 2:
 * `source /opt/ros/foxy/setup.bash`

 Alias: